middlebury/college-handbook/content/iv-policies-for-the-institute/c-faculty-handbook/5-policies-and-procedures-for-members-of-the-faculty.md

 ---
-slug: "/pages/iv-policies-for-the-institute/c-faculty-handbook/5-policies-and-procedures-for-members-of-the-faculty"
+slug: /pages/iv-policies-for-the-institute/c-faculty-handbook/5-policies-and-procedures-for-members-of-the-faculty
-date: "2021-05-01"
+date: 2021-05-01
-title: "C.5.
-Policies and Procedures for Members of the Faculty"
+title: C.5.
+Policies and Procedures for Members of the Faculty
 ---

-**<a name="categories" id="categories"></a>C.5.a.
-Categories of Faculty**
+#### **C.5.a.
+Categories of Faculty** {#categories}

 The **Regular Faculty** of the Middlebury Institute is committed to excellence in teaching, scholarship, and service to the Institute.